TimCares/MasterThesis/docs/thesis/experiments/memory_bank.typ

 in our case image and text, representations.

 However, when using a memory bank most negative examples come from previous batches that were stored in the memory bank.
-As the model's weights constantly change, especially at the beginning of training, there is a continous shift in the representation space.
+As the model's weights constantly change, especially at the beginning of training, there is a continuous shift in the representation space.
 This shift is so pronounced that even representations from the immediate previous steps differ significantly from the current representations, and a similarity measure will not provide meaningful information to the model.
 To demonstrate, say we generate a representation